About the Staff

 Owner, Wendy Tredger, purchased the ranch in August of 2009.
 It has been her lifelong dream to do counselling in a more relaxed, informal, outdoor setting with horse and human partnerships.

-Wendy has her training in Equine Assisted Counseling, has served on the national Executive Committee for the Animal Assisted Therapists chapter of the CCPA (Canadian Counseling and Psychotherapy Association) and has presented her work at three professional conferences.
+Wendy has her training in Equine Assisted Counseling, serves on the National Executive for the Animal Assisted Therapists chapter of the CCPA (Canadian Counseling and Psychotherapy Association) and has presented her work at three professional conferences.
 In 2019, Wendy was presented an Alberta Women in Leadership Award for her work at the Turn Around Ranch.

 International Helpers come to the ranch and trade room and board for farm labor and horse training.
 We require that they come with strong riding and horsemanship skills.
 We have been doing this for five years now and have had marvelous, talented helpers from Australia, New Zealand, Germany, France, Austria, Switzerland, England, Ireland, Spain and Israel.
 Eating adventures abound as we all share in the cooking for family meals!